President Jokowi "pockets" a number of names of candidates for the head of the IKN Authority - ExBulletin

 President Jokowi “pockets” a number of names of candidates for the head of the IKN Authority

-The president still has enough time to choose and decide on the right candidate

-REPUBLIKA.CO.ID, JAKARTA – Chief expert of the Presidential Personnel Office, Wandy Tuturoong, says President Joko Widodo (Jokowi) has many names and criteria for candidates for the post of Chief of Capital Agency national (IKN).
+REPUBLIKA.CO.ID, JAKARTA – Senior expert from the Presidential Personnel Office, Wandy Tuturoong says President Joko Widodo (Jokowi) has many names and criteria for candidates for the post of Chief of Capital Agency national (IKN).
 He said the President still has enough time to choose and decide on the right candidate to head the IKN authority.

 “We can it’s still less than two months since the enactment of the IKN law, the president still has time to decide who.
 During this time, of course, other names that have not been brought up can be made public, so the president has a lot of choice for that and there is still enough time,” said Wandy, at the Bina Graha building, in Jakarta, Friday (21/1/2022).